hernanvicente/rails3-template/README.md

-Rails 3, RSpec, Factory Girl, Haml, and jQuery
+Rails 3, RSpec, Haml, and jQuery
 ==============================================

-Easily generate a Rails 3 application with RSpec, Factory Girl, Haml, and jQuery in one line:
+Easily generate a Rails 3 application with RSpec, Haml, and jQuery in one line:

     % rails my_app -J -T -m \